Learning Local and Global Temporal Contexts for Video Semantic Segmentation: Experiments

-For Cityscapes~\cite{cordts2016cityscapes} dataset, our method is compared with recent efficient segmentation methods.
-Only using 4.6M parameters, our model obtains 74.0\% mIoU with frame rate of 34.2fps, achieving an excellent balance on model size, performance and speed.
-When using deeper backbone, we achieve 75.1\% mIoU with the frame rate of 23.6fps.
+We also obtain results on the test set of the VSPW dataset from the VSPW2021 challenge server, which is shown in \tabref{table:results_sota_test}.
+We can observe that the proposed CFFM surpasses the considered approaches.
+For example, upon MiT-B1, CFFM is clearly better than the baseline (SegFormer), with an mIoU gain of 1.6\%.
+The experimental results on the Cityscapes~\cite{cordts2016cityscapes} dataset are shown in \tabref{table:results_city}.
+Our method is compared with recent efficient segmentation methods.
+Only using 4.6M parameters, CFFM obtains 74.0\% mIoU with an FPS of 34.2 (f/s), achieving an excellent balance on model size, accuracy, and speed.
+When using a deeper backbone, we achieve 75.1\% mIoU with an FPS of 23.6 (f/s).
 Note that this dataset has sparse annotations, the excellent performance demonstrates that our method works well for both fully supervised and semi-supervised settings.

+\myPara{Results on CFFM++.} CFFM++, the extension of CFFM by additionally exploring \textit{global temporal contexts}, achieves consistent improvements over CFFM on the VSPW dataset under all studied backbones while introducing limited computation resources.
+For example, using MiT-B1, CFFM++ obtains an mIoU gain of 1.4\% over CFFM and generates more visually consistent predictions with a gain of 0.8\% in the metric mVC$_{16}$.
+We also compute the average improvement of CFFM++ over CFFM across various backbones.
+On average, CFFM++ noticeably outperforms CFFM by 0.9 and 1.0 point on the VSPW val and test sets, respectively.
+The improvements are valid for all datasets and backbones, showing the effectiveness of mining global temporal contexts.

+We also observe that CFFM++ is efficient in terms of model size and computation speed.
+For example, with MiT-B1, CFFM++ only increases the number of parameters from 15.5M to 16.5M and reduces the FPS from 29.8 (f/s) to 27.6 (f/s), compared with CFFM.
+The reasons why the proposed CFFM++ does not noticeably increase the latency are in three aspects.
+First, the number of global contextual prototypes is very small, \ie, 100 in our main experiments.
+Second, in CFM, only 2 non-self attention layers are used.
+Third, the decoder (\figref{fig:framework} and \figref{fig:framework_exten}) is very small, comprising a single convolutional layer mapping to class logits, following SegFormer~\cite{xie2021segformer}.
+It means that the additional latency caused by mining global temporal contexts (CFFM++) is very insignificant, compared to the computation of CFFM.
+Therefore, CFFM++ is only a little slower than CFFM.

-The qualitative results are shown in Fig.~\ref{fig:qual}.
-For the given example, our method resolves the inconsistency existing in the predictions of the baseline, due to the use of rich contextual information from the all frames.
+\myPara{Qualitative Results.} The qualitative results are shown in Fig.~\ref{fig:qual}.
+For the given examples, CFFM resolves the inconsistency existing in the predictions of the baseline, as it exploits the \textit{local temporal contexts} within nearby frames.
+Build upon CFFM, CFFM++ further improves the per-frame prediction accuracy and temporal consistency by utilizing the \textit{global temporal contexts} within a long range of video frames.